 MRI: Mature Reading Instruction

-MRI approaches instructional, narrative and language-rich elements of reading within over 70+ vibrant and witty stories.
-The five sets provide students with many chances to practise their skills and have the opportunity for sustained reading.
+MRI approaches instructional, narrative and language-rich elements of reading within over eighty poems, plays and stories.
+The five Levels instil good decoding practices whilst offering the opportunity for sustained reading.

 Slowly increasing in complexity